‘How do I log in to WordPress?’ That’s one of the most common WordPress questions that we get asked.

-Simply log into your SiteGround hosting dashboard and then click on the ‘Websites’ tab on the top.
-From here, you’ll see a list of websites you have installed under your hosting account.
+Simply log in to your SiteGround hosting dashboard and then click on the ‘Websites’ tab on the top.
+From here, you’ll see a list of websites you have installed on your hosting account.

 3. WordPress Login Shortcut in WP Engine

-We have written a great deal of articles about WordPress login customization and fixing common errors.
+We’ve written a lot of articles about WordPress login customization and fixing common errors.

 WordPress login forms can be abused by brute force attacks.
-If you are facing such attacks on your website, then you can add a CAPTCHA to WordPress login and registration form to protect your site.
+If you are facing these attacks on your website, then you can add CAPTCHA authentication to WordPress login and registration forms to protect your site against hackers and bots.

 Troubleshooting WordPress Login Errors

 Sometimes, you may encounter weird errors related to the WordPress login page.
-We have covered several of them in details along with troubleshooting tips:
+We have covered several of them in detail, along with troubleshooting tips:

 - How to Fix WordPress Login Page Refreshing and Redirecting Issue